floccusaddon/website/faq.md

 # Does floccus support bookmarks tags in Firefox?
 Unfortunately not, Mozilla has not yet added an API for interacting with native tags.
 However, floccus will not touch your tags.

-# How are brower-internal URLs treated?
+# How are browser-internal URLs treated?
 Browser-internal URLs like `chrome://` URLs are currently ignored and left alone.
 They may be supported in the future.

 # How are non-HTTP URLs treated?